TLC: Tables, Ladders & Chairs (2019): Raw

 Prior to the 2019 WWE Draft, Rusev, his wife Lana, and Bobby Lashley returned from their hiatus; during the September 30 episode of Raw, Rusev's Universal Championship match ended in a no-contest when Lashley appeared, called out Lana, and proceeded to make out with her.
 All three were drafted to Raw, and Lashley and Lana continued to torment Rusev with their love affair over the next several weeks.
 Lana explained that she cheated on Rusev because he had cheated on her first and that he was a sex addict.
 Divorce papers and restraining order were eventually issued against Rusev.
 On the November 25 episode, Rusev violated the restraining order and brutally attacked Lashley, after which, security escorted Rusev out of the building.
 The following week, Rusev once again violated the restraining order and attacked Lashley, though the security did not attempt to stop him.
 The security, in turn, arrested Lashley and Lana after Lashley shoved a cop and Lana slapped another.
 On the December 9 episode, Rusev and Lana signed their divorce papers under the agreement that Rusev received a match against Lashley at TLC, which was made a tables match.

 On the December 9 episode of Raw, The Viking Raiders (Erik and Ivar) issued an open challenge for their Raw Tag Team Championship that was answered by The Street Profits (Angelo Dawkins and Montez Ford), who were defeated.
 The following day on WWE Backstage, it was revealed that The Viking Raiders would have another open challenge at TLC.

+On the December 9 episode of Raw, Humberto Carrillo was interviewed backstage when he was interrupted by Andrade.
+This led to a match later that night where Carrillo was victorious after Andrade argued with his manager Zelina Vega.
+The day of the event, another rematch was scheduled for the Kickoff pre-show.